 Start with Identifying your Target Audience

-Identifying your target audience is the first step towards successful marketing.
+Identifying your target audience is the first step toward successful marketing.
 Who are the primary users of your website?
 Without knowing your target audience well, you will not be able to produce content that appeals to them and make them take the necessary actions.

 Finding your target audience can be easy or tough, but in most cases it is easy.
 If, for example, you run a website that sells weight loss secrets, who do you think is your target audience?
 If you have said ‘overweight people that are trying to lose weight,’ it’s confetti time!